How to differentiate accomplishment, leadership and teamwork stories

 SITUATIONAL LEADERSHIP

-You can see where this is going.
-Blanchard and Hersey said that the Leadership Style (S1 - S4) of the leader must correspond to the Development level (D1 - D4) of the follower - and it's the leader who adapts.
+Blanchard and Hersey said that the leader's leadership style (S1 - S4) must correspond to the follower's development level (D1 - D4), and the leader adapts.

-For example, a new person joins your team and you're asked to help them through the first few days.
-You sit them in front of a PC, show them a pile of invoices that need to be processed today, and push off to a meeting.
+For example, a new person joins your team, and you're asked to help them through the first few days.
+You sit them in front of a PC, show them a pile of invoices that must be processed today, and push them off to a meeting.
 They're at level D1, and you've adopted S4.
 Everyone loses because the new person feels helpless and demotivated, and you don't get the invoices processed.

 On the other hand, you're handing it over to an experienced colleague before you leave for a holiday.
-You've listed all the tasks that need to be done, and a set of instructions on how to carry out each one.
+You've listed all the tasks that need to be done and instructions on how to carry out each.
 They're at level D4, and you've adopted S1.
 The work will probably get done, but not the way you expected, and your colleague despises you for treating him like an idiot.

-But swap the situations and things get better.
-Leave detailed instructions and a checklist for the new person, and they'll thank you for it.
+But swap the situations, and things get better.
+Leave detailed instructions and a checklist for the new person, and they'll thank you.
 Give your colleague a quick chat and a few notes before you go on holiday, and everything will be fine.

 By adopting the right style to suit the follower's development level, work gets done, relationships are built up, and most importantly, the follower's development level will rise to D4, to everyone's benefit.